The Hajj

 The Black Stone

 Set into the eastern corner of the Kaaba is the Black Stone (al-Hajar al-Aswad), a dark, fragmented stone approximately 30 centimeters in diameter, now held together by a silver frame.
 Each circuit of Tawaf begins and ends at this corner.
-Islamic tradition holds that the stone was sent down from paradise and given to Ibrahim when he built the Kaaba.
+Islamic tradition holds that the stone was sent down from paradise and handed to Ibrahim when he built the Kaaba.

 After Tawaf, pilgrims perform Sa'i: walking seven times between two small hills, Safa and Marwa, now enclosed within the Grand Mosque complex.
 The distance between them is approximately 450 meters, making the full Sa'i about 3.15 kilometers.